 1: Industry: Algae is currently used as a thickener in cosmetics, food and toothpastes, capsule casings for pills and its anti-bacterial capabilities are used in a range of pharmaceuticals.

-2: Plastics & paper packaging: Algae can be used to create bio plastics and a pulp suitable as a cardboard packaging replacement.
+2: Plastics and paper packaging: Algae can be used to create bio plastics and a pulp suitable as a cardboard packaging replacement.

 3: CO2 emissions cleaner: Algae is able to absorb harmful CO2 emitted by nearby manufacturing.